Chemical Free Mattress

 A healthful bed starts with the right materials.
 Our aim at NNM is to bring you a safe sleep with a peace of mind for every member of the household.

 Natural Latex, from the rubber tree, Hevea brasileana, is at the apex of natural, healthful bed core.
 The tree sap is collected and centrifuged followed by steam baking to produce high-quality sheets of natural latex foam.
-It suffices to note that other types of foam deceptively labelled natural exist but are in essence the synthetic foams.
+It suffices to note that other types of foam deceptively labeled natural exist but are in essence the synthetic foams.
 Others have added various toxic components to them and are made of polyurethane.
 NNM only uses 100& natural latex with the highest purity available.

 There are quite some replica materials, which in essence would not provide the comfort that comes with the natural cotton casing material.
 The counterfeits are in most cases bleached with chlorine or colored with toxic dyes to give it a cotton look.
 It is therefore important to verify that the casing is pesticide-free certified organic cotton.
 GOTS is the top certification in this field.
 Look for the GOTS logo.

 Every bed needs a flame antidote.
 The federally required flame test demands a soft, natural layer on the finished bed that is sufficiently offered by true organic wool batting.
-A quick look at third party certifications is critical to get right the safety and integrity of the material.
+A quick look at third-party certifications is critical to get right the safety and integrity of the material.

 Flame-retardants and off-gassing